 - Continuous self-learning about subjects: Teachers need to keep up with the emerging tenets, theories, and knowledge in various subjects.
 Knowledge in various subjects continues to emerge such as in economics, business studies, biology, etc. A teacher, especially the college teachers have to study continuously and keep updating their knowledge base.

 - Conflict Management: One of the most challenging parts of the teaching profession is to manage classroom conflicts among students.
-Teachers need to understand and carefully tackle short-tempered students and other students who interrupt classroom discipline.
+Teachers need to understand and carefully tackle short-tempered students as well as other students who interrupt classroom discipline.

 However, before you decide to become a teacher, it could be a good idea to assess your personality, interests, and aptitudes to be sure of yourself.
 You may take the help of an expert career guide who can help you understand your true strengths and weaknesses.